 - Must Maintain BalanceIf the BST isn't balanced, it degrades to O(n) time.

 Binary Search Trees in Interviews

-- Find position of element based on order
+- Find the position of an element based on the order

 Binary Search Trees Explained